 Pine trees are evergreen, so you don’t expect to see dead, brown needles.
-It you see dead needles on pine trees, take the time to figure out the cause.
+If you see dead needles on pine trees, take the time to figure out the cause.
 Start by noting the season and which part of the tree is affected.
-If you find dead needles on lower pine branches only, you are probably not looking at normal needle shed.
+If you find dead needles on lower pine branches only, you are probably not looking at a normal needle shed.
 Read on for information about what it means when you have a pine tree with dead lower branches.

 Dead Needles on Pine Trees

-If you see dead needles on pine trees in the autumn, it may be nothing more than annual needle drop.
+Although you planted pine trees to provide year-round color and texture in your backyard, pine needles don’t always stay a lovely green.
+Even the healthiest of pines lose their oldest needles every year.
+If you see dead needles on pine trees in the autumn, it may be nothing more than an annual needle drop.
 If you see dead needles at other times of the year, or dead needles on lower pine branches only, read on.

 Lower Branches of Pine Tree Dying